The 10 Best Witches & Wizards in Pop Culture

 Actor: Ian McKellen

 One of the most powerful wizards in all of Middle Earth, Gandalf The Gray still made time to entertain a few humble hobbits with magical fireworks.
 It’s for his wisdom in realizing the importance in preserving his world for its simplest folk when his peer was seduced by evil that Gandalf tops our list.
-Well, that and Ian McKellen proclaiming “None shall pass!”
+Well, that and Ian McKellen proclaiming “You shall not pass!”